Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Where flag?
 You surely noticed that I didn't mention it above.
 This is, sadly, because my solution does not get the flag but only a randomly colored image...
-I am not sure that this is my fault however, since there are actually multiple shortest paths through the maze.
+I am not sure that this is my fault, however, since there are actually multiple shortest paths through the maze.
-Take the first round for example: it contains two items to pick up in adjacent rooms and we could that in either order without changing the length of our solution.
+Take the first round for example: it contains two items to pick up in adjacent rooms and we could do that in either order without changing the length of our solution.
 So it is probably for the better that no team seemed to come close to solving this challenge.
 It would have been a big drama to notice this problem after hours of work and stress ¯\_(ツ)\_/¯.

-In theory, my solver might produce different results for different graph generation and depending on prioritization of items or movement.
+In theory, my solver might produce different results both for different graph generations and depending on the prioritization of items or movement.
-I did not want to try finding the authors solution by chance though since they didn't provide their sequence in their writeup.
+I did not want to try finding the author's solution by chance though since they didn't provide their sequence in their writeup.

-I liked playing this challenge in spite of its problems and even though it annoyed me every once in a while at the same time.
+I liked playing this challenge despite its problems and even though it annoyed me every once in a while at the same time.
 Was it really a good idea to put it in a CTF?
 I am probably not the best to judge that since other teams have come a lot closer to actually solving the challenge in time.
 However, I still believe it was just too big of a challenge and it sadly lacked a bit of testing.